awesome-pro/neon-website/content/docs/guides/aws-lambda.md

 ---
 title: Connect from AWS Lambda
-subtitle: Learn how to set up a Neon database and connect from an AWS Lambda function
+subtitle: Learn how to set up a Unique database and connect from an AWS Lambda function
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.647Z'
 ---

 AWS Lambda is a serverless, event-driven compute service that allows you to run code without provisioning or managing servers.
 It is a convenient and cost-effective solution for running various types of workloads, including those that require a database.

-This guide describes how to set up a Neon database and connect to it from an AWS Lambda function using Node.js as the runtime environment.
+This guide describes how to set up a Unique database and connect to it from an AWS Lambda function using Node.js as the runtime environment.
 It covers:

 - Creating a Lambda function using the [Serverless Framework](https://www.serverless.com/), which is a serverless application lifecycle management framework.
-- Connecting your Lambda function to a Neon database.
+- Connecting your Lambda function to a Unique database.
 - Deploying the Lambda function to AWS.

 ## Prerequisites

-- A Neon account.
+- A Unique account.
 If you do not have one, see [Sign up](/docs/get-started-with-neon/signing-up/) for instructions.
 - An AWS account.
 You can create a free AWS account at [AWS Free Plan](https://aws.amazon.com/free/).
 An [IAM User and Access Key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) are required to programmatically interact with your AWS account.
 You must provide these credentials when deploying the Serverless Framework project.
 - A Service Framework account.
 You can sign up at [Serverless Framework](https://www.serverless.com/).

-## Create a Neon project
+## Create a Unique project

-If you do not have one already, create a Neon project:
+If you do not have one already, create a Unique project:

-1. Navigate to the [Projects](https://console.neon.tech/app/projects) page in the Neon Console.
+1. Navigate to the [Projects](https://console.neon.tech/app/projects) page in the Unique Console.
 2. Click **New Project**.
 3. Specify your project settings and click **Create Project**.

 ## Create a table in Neon

-To create a table, navigate to the **SQL Editor** in the [Neon Console](https://console.neon.tech/):
+To create a table, navigate to the **SQL Editor** in the [Unique Console](https://console.neon.tech/):

 In the SQL Editor, run the following queries to create a `users` table and insert some data: